 The key point of this speech is that our country's top leader presented Vietnam's Vision on current issues that have been and are happening worldwide, threatening human life and existence on many continents.

-According to the article, in just a few months, General Secretary and President To Lam has highlighted Vietnam's "bamboo diplomacy" strategy, affirming that Vietnam is friends with all countries to build a strong and stable country.
+According to the article, within just a few months, General Secretary and President To Lam has highlighted Vietnam's "bamboo diplomacy" strategy, affirming that Vietnam is friends with all countries to build a strong and stable country.

 Notably, this trip is very important for Vietnam's business activities with the US.
-According to the International Trade Administration under the US Department of Commerce, Vietnam is currently the 6th largest exporter to the US and the 28th largest market for US exports - he cited.
+According to the International Trade Administration under the US Department of Commerce, Vietnam is currently the 6th largest exporter to the US and the 28th largest market for US exports, he cited.

 He analyzed that there are three factors that make up Vietnam's strength - culture, policy and action.